UniMath/agda-unimath/src/elementary-number-theory/peano-arithmetic.lagda.md

 The natural numbers satisfy the following [propositional](foundation-core.propositions.md) induction principle:

-Given a predicate on the natural numbers `P : N → Prop`, then if
+Given a predicate on the natural numbers `P : N → Prop`, if

 - `P zero` holds,